sammaadaniel30/practical_work_i_oop_-43009300914-/repo/README.md

 Added comments on all classes.

 Made a change in the LoadTrainFromFile method in the Station class, to automatically load the trains from a file regardless if it has a header or not, without losing data of trains.

+Added the cover image to put on the README.md.